Bruh-Codes/flow-secure/README.md

 <img width="889" height="500" alt="image" src="https://github.com/user-attachments/assets/0d450109-6d93-4fb0-a25a-536ad6f42582" />

+## Problem Solved

+Flow-Secure addresses the critical need for **trustless, automated, and secure conditional asset transfers** on the Flow blockchain.
+It tackles:

+1.  **Lack of Trust in Peer-to-Peer Transactions:** Eliminates the need for intermediaries by holding funds in a smart contract, ensuring release only upon predefined conditions.
+2.  **Manual & Inefficient Time-Sensitive Actions:** Leverages **Flow Forte automation and scheduled transactions** to automatically refund expired escrows, removing manual oversight and ensuring timely execution.
+3.  **Opaque & Insecure Transfers:** Provides transparency and auditability through open-source Cadence smart contracts, with built-in security measures.

-# Introducing FlowVault Secure
+# Introducing Flow-Secure

-FlowVault Secure is a decentralized escrow application that allows for secure, time-locked transfers of native currency and ERC20 tokens on EVM-compatible blockchains.
-It features a robust Solidity smart contract and a modern, user-friendly web interface.
+Flow-Secure is a decentralized escrow application that allows for secure, time-locked transfers of native currency and Flow tokens on the Flow blockchain.
+It features robust Cadence smart contracts and a modern, user-friendly web interface.
 This project is designed to be integrated with Forte Workflows and automations.

 ## How It Works: The Escrow Process